AliM-01/ConsoleBasedMicroservice/README.md

 # ConsoleBasedMicroservice
-A simple rabbitmq client-listener implementation using .NET 6, MassTransit and a RabbitMQ Docker image.
+A simple Microservice that implements messaging(sender, receiver) with .NET 6 & RabbitMQ

 ## Requirements